XanaduAI/MrMustard/README.md

     adam.minimize(cost_fn, displacement.euclidean_parameters)
 ```

-Here we use MrMustard's optimizer:
+Here we use MrMustard's optimizer because we have a `Ggate`:
 ```python
 import tensorflow as tf
 from mrmustard.tools import Circuit, Optimizer